How long does an IRS audit take?

 - The auditor proposes changes and you understand the proposal, but disagree with the findings.

 While the audit is underway, your auditor will be the best resource to check on the status.
 The auditor will provide you with contact information on the IRS notice letter at the start of the audit.
-If you are unable to reach your auditor, you can speak to an IRS customer service representative by calling (800) 829-1040 between 7 AM and 10 PM local time.
+If you are unable to reach your auditor, you can speak to an IRS customer service representative by calling (800) 829-1040 between 7 AM and 7 PM local time.
 It is also a good idea to ask the auditor for their supervisor's contact information at the beginning of the audit.
 If the auditor becomes unresponsive, you will then be able to directly contact the auditor's supervisor.

 Will I still get my refund if I get audited?